 - COVID-19 Delays

-If your baby’s vaccinations got pushed back because of the COVID-19 pandemic, don’t worry—it happens!
+If your child has ever missed or delayed vaccinations for any reason (including disruptions during the COVID-19 pandemic) it's not too late to catch up.
 Just reach out to your healthcare provider to catch up and get back on the recommended immunisation schedule.
 Keeping up with those shots is key to protecting your little one’s health!

 - Vaccinations For Preterm Or Low-Birthweight Babies